EncodedVenom/RemoteComponent/README.md

+# Archived

+This Project is Archived and should not be used for new work.

+This is done for the [same reasons as the upstream repository](https://github.com/Sleitnick/Knit).

 # RemoteComponent

 A better solution to fix communication across the client-server boundary with regards to [Knit Components](https://sleitnick.github.io/RbxUtil/api/Component) using the extension framework.